 Mal.
-[Aside to Don.]
 Nor our strong sorrow Upon the foot of motion.

-Look to the lady: --Ban.
-[Lady Macbeth is carried out.
-And when we have our naked frailties hid, That suffer in exposure, let us meet, And question this most bloody piece of work, To know it further.
-Fears and scruples shake us: In the great hand of God I stand; and thence Against the undivulg'd pretence I fight Of treasonous malice.
-And so do I. Macd.
+Ban.
+Look to the lady: -- [Lady Macbeth is carried out.
+And when we have our naked frailties hid, That suffer in exposure, let us meet,

+And question this most bloody piece of work,

+To know it further.
+Fears and scruples shake us:

+In the great hand of God I stand; and, thence,

+Against the undivulg'd pretence I fight

+Of treasonous malice.

+Macb.
+And so do I.

 All.
 So all.

-Macd.
-Let 's briefly put on manly readiness, And meet i' the hall together.
+Macb.
+Let's briefly put on manly readiness, And meet i' the hall together.

 All.
+Well contented.

-Well contented, [Exeunt all but Malcolm and Donalbain.
+[Exeunt all but Mal. and Don.

 Mal.
 What will you do?
-Let 's not consort with them: To show an unfelt sorrow is an office Which the false man does easy.
-I 'll to England.
+Let's not consort with them:

+To show an unfelt sorrow, is an office Which the false man does easy: I'll to England.

 Don.
-To Ireland, I: our separated fortune Shall keep us both the safer; where we are, There 's daggers in men's smiles: the near in blood, The nearer bloody.
+To Ireland, I; our separated fortune Shall keep us both the safer: where we are, There's daggers in men's smiles: the near in blood, The nearer bloody.

 Mal.
-This murderous shaft that 's shot Hath not yet lighted; and our safest way Is to avoid the aim: therefore, to horse; And let us not be dainty of leave-taking, But shift away.
-There 's warrant in that theft
+This murderous shaft that's shot, Hath not yet lighted; and our safest way Is, to avoid the aim.
+Therefore, to horse; And let us not be dainty of leave-taking, But shift away: There's warrant in that theft Which steals itself, when there's no mercy left.